 What Is PRP Therapy?

-PRP therapy involves drawing a small amount of your own blood, processing it in a centrifuge to isolate a concentration of platelets, and injecting this platelet-rich plasma into the area of injury.
-Platelets are naturally rich in growth factors that can assist tissue repair by supporting cell recruitment, collagen production, and inflammation modulation.
+PRP therapy involves drawing a small amount of your own blood.
+It is processed in a centrifuge to isolate a concentration of platelets.
+This platelet-rich plasma is then injected into the area of injury.
+Platelets are naturally rich in growth factors.
+These growth factors can assist tissue repair by supporting cell recruitment, collagen production, and inflammation modulation.

 PRP treatment is most commonly used for tendon, ligament and joint-related conditions and is typically performed as an outpatient procedure.
-It is part of a broader trend in regenerative medicine in Australia, focusing on stimulating natural healing processes rather than simply masking symptoms.
+It is part of a broader trend in regenerative medicine.
+The focus is on stimulating natural healing processes rather than simply masking symptoms.

 What Are Traditional Treatments in Orthopaedics?